bgradecoding/mcp-proxy/README.md

 - `--endpoint`: Specify the endpoint to listen on (default: `/sse` for SSE server, `/stream` for stream server)
 - `--server`: Specify the server type to use (default: `sse`)
 - `--debug`: Enable debug logging
+- `--user-id`: Require this `x-user-id` header value for incoming requests

 ### Node.js SDK